mpomar/TennisAnalysis/README.md

   <h3 align="center">Tennis Analysis</h3>

   <p align="center">
-    A tool to help you in the comparative analysis of two tennis players!
+    A tool to help you in the comparative analysis of two ATP tennis players!
   </p>
 </div>